Government Security Officers

 Who are government security officers?

-Protective security officers and senior protective security officers are people, who are not police officers, who are hired by the government to monitor state buildings and facilities.
+Government security officers are protective security officers, who are not police officers, who are hired by the government to monitor state buildings and facilities.

 The main purpose of security officers is to act as security guards to state buildings.
 At times they may also work as guards for buildings which are not state buildings.